TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 4.It is going to be the fourth element of `fibs` and the `second of zipWith (+) fibs (tail fibs)`.
 Again, we do this by taking the second elements of `fibs` and `tail fibs` and adding them together.
 We know that the second element of `fibs` is `1`.
 The second element of `tail fibs` is the third element of `fibs`.
 But we just computed the third element of `fibs`, so we know it is `1`.
 Adding them together we get that the fourth element of fibs is `1 + 1 = 2`.

-This goes on and one to generate the fibonnaci sequence.
+This goes on and one to generate the fibonacci sequence.
 To recall, the naive
 ```
 fibNaive 0 = 0
 fibNaive 1 = 1
 fibNaive n = fibNaive (n-1) + fibNaive (n-2)
 ```
 is much slower.
-This is becuase the  computation tree for say `fib 5` looks something like:
+This is because the  computation tree for say `fib 5` looks something like:

 #tree(spread : 2.3, (
   [`fibNaive 5`],